What is collective bargaining?

 Ratification

 after the negotiation team has agreed to the tentative agreement, we will bring it to the general membership for a vote.
-If a majority of the membership votes in favour of accepting the TA, it becomes ratified, and will come into place as our new collective agreement
+If a majority of you and your co-workers vote in favour of accepting the TA, it becomes ratified, and will come into place as your new collective agreement

 Strike

 the collective withholding of labour in an effort to use our collective power to demand better wage, benefits, or working conditions from our employer.
-Our right to strike is protected by law in Canada, but it is also tightly governed by the BC Labour Relations Code, and can only happen after we have bargained to impasse and obtained a strike authorization vote from the membership
+Your right to strike is protected by law in Canada, but it is also tightly governed by the BC Labour Relations Code, and can only happen after your Negotiation Committee has bargained to impasse and you and your co-workers complete a Strike Authorization Vote

 Strike Authorization Vote

-a vote conducted by the general membership that gives the negotiation team the authority to call for a strike.
-The strike authorization vote does not necessarily mean that we will immediately go on strike, but rather gives the negotiation team more leverage to use at the bargaining table
+a vote conducted by the general membership (i.e., you and your co-workers!) that gives the negotiation team the authority to call for a strike.
+The strike authorization vote does not necessarily mean that you will immediately go on strike, but rather gives the negotiation team more leverage to use at the bargaining table

 Strike Mandate

-if the outcome of the strike authorization vote is overwhelmingly in favour, then our negotiation team has a strike mandate–this is a show of strength that lets the employer know that we are ready to engage in job action at any time
+if the outcome of the strike authorization vote is overwhelmingly in favour, then the negotiation team has a strike mandate–this is a show of strength that lets the employer know that you and your co-workers are ready to engage in job action at any time

 Tentative Agreement

-(TA, not a Teaching Assistant !, verb and a noun) when the negotiation team and UBC come to an agreement on certain contract provisions, we can TA that clause, meaning that it won’t be subject to further negotiation.
-Once all of our proposals have been TA’d and the negotiation committee believes that it is the best contract we can get, we will bring the TA to the membership for a ratification vote.
+(TA, not a Teaching Assistant !, verb and a noun) when the negotiation team and UBC come to an agreement on certain contract provisions, they can “TA” that clause, meaning that it won’t be subject to further negotiation.
+Once all of your proposals have been TA’d and the negotiation committee believes that it is the best contract we can get, you and your co-workers will decide whether it meets your needs through a Ratification Vote

 Two-Tiered Bargaining

 a type of bargaining practice where the employer tries to get unions to agree to separate wages, benefits, or conditions for different groups of employees who do the same job.
 This practice divides our bargaining unit and only serves against our interest as a union.
-We will never agree to implement two-tiered bargaining provisions in our collective agreement
+Your negotiating committee will never agree to implement two-tiered bargaining provisions in our collective agreement

 Unfair Labour Practice